labviros/is-face-detection/README.md

 * `haarcascade_frontalface_alt2.xml`
 * `haarcascade_frontalface_alt_tree.xml`

 The files are download using the script in [`etc/model/download_models.sh`](https://github.com/labviros/is-face-detector/blob/master/etc/model/download_models.sh).
-You can choose the scale factor, minimal neighboors and minimal size for the cascade classifier of your choice.
+You can choose the scale factor, minimal neighbors and minimal size for the cascade classifier of your choice.

 ## Streams :camera: